tanivelisse/Cute-Robot-Dancers/README.md

 2. The users will click the start button to begin the game.
 3. The users will choose one robot character each by clicking the robot's image on the screen.
 4. The users will be able to make the robot dance by pressing the keys A, W, S, D for the robot on the left and J, I, K, L for the robot on the right.
-5. The users will have a coolness score for each of their robot characters that starts at 10.
+5. The users will have a coolness score for each of their robot characters that starts at 0.
-6. The users need to match the arrows presented at the bottom of the stage using their respective keys when the arrows hit the mark.
+6. The users need to match the arrows presented at the bottom of the stage using their respective keys when the arrows hit the mark to riase the score.
-8. The users coolness score will be lowered every time they miss a match.
+8. The users coolness score will be lowered again every time they miss a match.
 9. The user that avoids his coolness score to go down to zero wins the round.
 10. The users will be able to click restart after each battle to play again.